GSK-linked investigators stand trial in China in closely watched case

 A GSK spokesman declined to comment on the trial.
 The drug maker said in July that the issues relating to its China business were “very difficult and complicated.”

-Peter Humphrey, who has apologized on state television for breaking any Chinese law, is expected to plead guilty.
+Peter Humphrey, who has apologised on state television for breaking any Chinese law, is expected to plead guilty.
 He worked for Reuters as a journalist in the 1980s and 1990s.

 China has in recent years moved to tighten its privacy laws.
 In 2009, it amended its criminal code to ban the transfer, sale or gathering of Chinese citizens’ information by government firms and companies involved in telecoms, transportation, education and medical treatment.